 She described it as “no secret that an ever-close integration of ultra-Catholic and nationalist organisations is taking place” and said “the increased intensity of preparations for the European Parliament elections” is “a tactical move”.

-Lempart emphasised what's at stake.
-If parties like RPE succeed in the European elections, she warned, “attempts to do away with women’s basic rights” will reach new heights, and “the level of an EU institution such as the Parliament”.
+Lempart emphasised what’s at stake.
+If parties such as RPE succeed in the European elections, she warned, “attempts to do away with women’s basic rights” will reach new heights, and “the level of an EU institution such as the parliament”.